The white-space property specifies with the way the browser

 characters, line feed characters, carriage return -

-line feed pairs and line break tags (<br>
+line feed pairs and line break tags (<br>).
+Unlike white-space:pre

 however, space characters and tab characters are handled